BTS on making music, watching Netflix and working out during quarantine - KESQ

 Band members Jin, Suga, J-Hope, RM, Jimin, V and Jungkook, still feel like their rise is a bit of a “pinch me” moment.

-“It still doesn’t feel 100% real because we can’t perform in front of Army [the nickname for their fans].
-We do and see all these things, but we don’t have the opportunity to perform,” Jung Kook said.
+“It still doesn’t feel 100% real because we can’t perform in front of ARMY.
+We do and see all these things, but we don’t have the opportunity to perform,” Jungkook said.

 The group has been frequently compared to The Beatles, even breaking one of the English rock band’s records with three Billboard No. 1 albums in a single year.